omeedentezari/imgViewer/README.md

 # Image Viewer
-A very basic image viewer web component.
+A basic image viewer component for the web.

 # How to use
 1. Add `imgViewer.css` and `imgViewer.js` to your html file.